 Venorex varicose vein cream is a brand new, all natural skin care product designed to reduce both the swelling and the appearance of varicose veins and spider veins.
 It also helps to heal the broken and enlarged capillaries and to eliminate the associated red blotching.

-Venorex™ is a professional strength but all natural formula specifically designed to target spider and varicose veins.
-As such it’s a highly concentrated complex of plant extracts, anti-aging peptides, vitamins and such like which is supplied in non-greasy cream form and hence easy to apply and suitable for all skin types.
+Specifically designed to target spider and varicose veins safely, Venorex™ is a professional strength but all natural formula.
+A highly concentrated complex of plant extracts, anti-aging peptides and vitamins is what makes the product so unique.
+Presentation is in a non-greasy cream form thus making application topical and simple.
+Venorex is also suitable for all skin types.

-It’s much much more than a basic vitamin K cream that’s ling been associated with varicose vein treatment.
-In fact it contains eight times more natural botanicals that really do help reduce the appearance of both varicose and spider veins, red blotches on the skin and broken capillaries.
+Vitamin K formulation has long been recognised in and associated with varicose veins treatment cream.
+Venorex though is much, much more than this.
+In fact it contains eight times more natural botanicals that really do help reduce the appearance of both varicose and spider veins along with associated red blotches on the skin and broken capillaries.

-Invest in quality compression stockings.
-These are specifically designed to gently and steadily squeeze and compress the legs which has the effect of improving circulation.
-They may not look like a high fashion accessory (but can easily be hidden) and may also feel a little strange initially as they are tight round the ankle and loosen the further they go up the leg and it’s this effect that encourages and supports the upward blood flow back to the heart.
+Invest in good quality compression stockings for varicose veins.
+Compression stockings, as the name suggests, are specifically designed to squeeze and compress the legs.
+It’s this compression which has the effect of improving circulation.
+They are certainly not a high fashion accessory (but can easily be hidden).
+They may also feel a little strange initially.
+The idea is that they are tight round the ankle and loosen the further they go up the leg.
+It’s this effect that encourages and supports the upward blood flow back to the heart.

 Compression stockings do help in the relief of varicose vein associated pain and discomfort.
-They will also help reduce swelling but the jury is out as to whether they can actually prevent the worsening of the condition or stop the appearance of new varicose veins.
+They will also help reduce swelling but the jury is out as to whether they can actually prevent the worsening of the condition.
+It’s also not proven that they will stop the appearance of new varicose veins.